jamietanna/sarahseewhy.github.io/_drafts/about.md

 I'm pragmatic, curious, determined, and cheerful –– a combination of Leslie Knope from _Parks and Recreation_ and Captain Janeway from _Star Trek: Voyager_.

-I also deeply connect with Mo's character from _Wall-E_, especially when it comes to refactoring.

-I swear this is footage of me tidying up code:

 ### What would you say is your "specialism"?

 I'm fascinated by the interplay between culture and code-writing, and am driven to better understand the human aspects of software development as well as the technological.